 Are there specific points in the year to be applying for scholarships?

 You can apply for scholarships year round, as they all have different deadlines.
 In August, scholarship applications open up for the following school year, so it is the best month to start applying for those.
 January through April is the busiest scholarship deadline season of the year, but you can apply each and every month.
 The key is to be consistent.
-I also offer a Financial Aid Academy, where I regularly upload scholarship resources to save students the time searching for them on their own.

 What tips can you give students right now in light of COVID-19?